Warbo/chriswarbo-net/projects/units/index.md

-These pages are my ongoing attempt to find such situations, where we can replace complicated approaches with simpler ones; combine a bunch of ad-hoc choices into some smaller set of consistent rules; and avoid some notions entirely (turning them into niche historcal curiosities, rather than foundational curricula taught to every child).
+These pages are my ongoing attempt to find such situations, where we can replace complicated approaches with simpler ones; combine a bunch of ad-hoc choices into some smaller set of consistent rules; and avoid some notions entirely (turning them into niche historical curiosities, rather than foundational curricula taught to every child).

-Note that the truly important parts, the underlying ideas, are generally *not* my own; although their unorthodox presentation will include some originality;
-e.g. to avoid historical baggage and focus on coherence.
+Note that the truly important parts, the underlying ideas, are generally *not* my own; although their unorthodox presentation will include some originality, e.g. to avoid historical baggage and focus on coherence.
 Many of these are whole subjects which *will not* be described in full detail, or with the level of rigour some might desire; this is largely due to my own ignorance, but also to